-The PEI Women's Secretariat worked in collaboration with the cross-curricular instructional leader of the Department of Education, Early Learning and Culture to provide this curriculum scan for PEI educators.
+The PEI Women's Secretariat worked in collaboration with the cross-curricular instructional leader of the Department of Education and Lifelong Learning to provide this curriculum scan for PEI educators.

 The information provided in this website, along with a discussion guide listed below, can be used as a resource for the following grades and units: